sharan0276/AmazonBeautyReview/README.md

-# Transparent Multi-Modal Product Success Prediction (Amazon Beauty) - WIP
+# Transparent Multi-Modal Product Success Prediction (Amazon Beauty)

 Project: **Transparent Multi-Modal Product Success Prediction: An Explainable AI Approach to E-Commerce Review Analytics**

-## Project Overview

 This project predicts early product success on Amazon using review data.
-Retail teams care about this because early signals help with inventory planning, ranking, and reacting faster to weak launches.
-I build a simple, explainable machine learning system that uses three types of review signals: ratings, sentiment, and review velocity.
+Retail teams care about this because early signals help with inventory planning, ranking, and knowing which new products will gain traction.
+The goal is to build a simple, transparent model using three short-term signals: ratings, sentiment, and review velocity.

 The project compares rating-only, text-only, time-only, and multimodal models.
-Logistic Regression, XGBoost, and Histogram Gradient Boosting are tested.
-I evaluate everything using PR-AUC, Precision@K, and Lift@K, which are more meaningful for retail ranking.
-SHAP is used across the project to explain feature impact, show why predictions change, and highlight which signals matter most.
+A/B-style ablation tests are used to see how much signal each modality and feature group contributes.
+Logistic Regression, XGBoost, and Histogram Gradient Boosting are evaluated using PR-AUC, Precision@K, Recall@K, and Lift@K. SHAP is used to explain feature impact and highlight which early signals matter most.

 ## Key Results

 Multimodal features perform best.
-PR-AUC increases from about 0.48 (ratings only) to about 0.53 when combining ratings, sentiment, and time patterns.
-Logistic Regression is the strongest model, with a mean PR-AUC of about 0.525 across five seeds.
-It also delivers a Precision@100 of about 0.65 and a Lift@100 of about 2.6 over the 25 percent baseline.
+PR-AUC improves from about 0.48 (ratings only) to about 0.53 when all signals are combined.
+Logistic Regression is the strongest model and stays consistent across five random seeds (mean PR-AUC ≈ 0.525).
+It also achieves a Precision@100 of about 0.65 and a Lift@100 of around 2.6 over the 25% baseline.

-SHAP analysis shows the most important early indicators:
+A/B testing confirms the strongest signals come from:
 - rating level and rating trend
-- review velocity (reviews per day)
+- review velocity
-- sentiment tone from recent reviews
+- sentiment tone

-Helpfulness features were tested but removed because they added noise.
+Helpfulness features were tested and removed because they added noise.

 ## Retail Impact

 This system helps retail teams:
-- score new products early and identify potential winners
+- monitor new product launches and identify potential winners early
-- spot weak launches before they become costly
+- detect weak launches before they become costly
-- improve recommendation ranking with a clear, explainable model
+- improve recommendation and ranking relevance using early-review signals
-- support category managers with SHAP-backed insights instead of black-box outputs
+- support category managers with SHAP-backed explanations instead of black-box predictions

-The model is simple, stable, and fully interpretable, which makes it practical for real retail workflows.
+The final model is simple, stable, and fully interpretable, making it practical for real retail workflows.

+---

 ## How to Run the Data Pipeline
 ### 1. Download & Prepare Data